 Online car buying services are very different.
 These are companies that bulk-buy used cars for cash – they buy of all makes, brands and types in order to sell them off for a profit (usually at an auction or through a network of partner car dealers).

 As a result, these companies aren’t fussy and are always looking to buy cars of any age, make or model.

 Using an online car buying site removes a lot of the pressure and stress involved in selling your vehicle privately.

 Rather than needing to appeal to a private buyer, online car buying sites offer you quick cash for your vehicle.

 How to sell a car through online car buying sites

-Many online car buying services claim, as their names would suggest (WeBuyAnyCar, WeWantAnyCar), to be able to buy any car out there.
+Many online car buying services claim to be able to buy any car out there.

 If that valuation is to your liking, you can choose to proceed, and arrange either a collection or drop off date.

-Most companies will inspect your used car before providing a final offer, whereas others, like The Car Buying Group will provide a guaranteed offer over the phone as long as you give an accurate description of the car’s condition.
+Most companies will inspect your used car before providing a final offer, whereas others will provide a guaranteed offer over the phone as long as you give an accurate description of the car’s condition.